Law and truth can be twisted|

 Tithing is voluntary and the amount you give is up to you.
 However, it is easy to forget about tithing, so if you wish to tithe regularly, I suggest you get in the habit of taking out the tithe immediately from whatever income you get and separate it from the rest of your money, so it does not get misused.
 Setting aside money regularly is how Apostle Paul told people to collect funds for their giving (1 Corinthians 16:2).

-You should also give your tithe to churches and ministries that understand how it should be used as well, since their "robbing God" translates to you if you give them your tithe.
-If you don't want to worry about that, then don't give your tithe to them or only give to their general offering, which doesn't need care in its accounting.
+You should also give your tithe to churches and ministries that understand how it should be used as well, since their "robbing God" translates to you if you give them your tithe and you didn't declare your accountability be removed as I noted above.
+If you don't want to worry about that or that your churches and ministries come to judgment for mishandling tithes, then don't give your tithe to them or only give to their general offering, which doesn't need care in its accounting.

-Tithe means "a tenth"9 so giving ten percent of your income is a good starting point.
+Tithe means "a tenth"[2.900.7] so giving ten percent of your income is a good value.
 And since God is supposed to be given the firstfruits or first portion (Proverbs 3:9, Exodus 34:22, 34:26; Leviticus 23:10; Deuteronomy 26:10), it is appropriate to tithe on our gross income or simple net profit (gross sales minus the cost of delivering the goods or services), if you have a business or sell something yourself.
 That is unadjusted income before taxes.

 You shouldn't feel the need to tithe on gifts or money that is considered a gift or handout for the needy, like grants, scholarships, and government aid.
 That would be like feeling obliged to give back tithe that someone gives you.
 It's supposed to a gracious gift from God.
 The only exception to that are servants of the Lord paid by the tithe, which makes it their gross income.
 This parallels the Law of Moses, which required Levites to tithe on the tithe they received (Numbers 18:26-28; Nehemiah 10:38, 12:47).